 Long John/Onesie: The Husband has a onesie, although he calls them “long johns”, which to me are just the pants.
 Either way, he sports these under his normal clothes whenever he’s planning on being outside all day.

-Plaid Throw Blanket: My kind of winter activity!
-This red plaid throw blanket is the perfect addition to your Canadiana décor, you can also get a plaid pillow.
+Plaid Throw Blanket (Similar): My kind of winter activity!
+This red plaid throw blanket is the perfect addition to your Canadiana décor.

 Stadium Throw (Similar): For those on-the-go times you want a blanket.
 Trust me, real Canadians keep a spare blanket in their car – you never know when you’ll need one!